ava-labs/subnet-evm/plugin/evm/validators/README.md

 ### Pause

 The pausable uptime manager can listen for validator status changes by subscribing to the state.
 When the state invokes the `OnValidatorStatusChange` method, the pausable uptime manager pauses the uptime tracking of the validator if the validator is currently `inactive`.
-When a validator is paused, it is treated as if it is disconnected from the tracker node; thus, it's uptime is updated from the connection time to the pause time and uptime manager stops tracking the uptime of the validator.
+When a validator is paused, it is treated as if it is disconnected from the tracker node; thus, its uptime is updated from the connection time to the pause time, and uptime manager stops tracking the uptime of the validator.

 ### Resume